mtw/viRNA/README.md

 Each alignment of viral sequences represents a particular RNA family of structurally homologous entities and has been built either from known RNA families or derived de-novo by comparative genomics.
 All alignments are in Stockholm format, which allows easy construction of [Infernal](http://eddylab.org/infernal/) covariance models.

 While some of the alignments are also available though the [Rfam](https://rfam.xfam.org) database, several alignments provided here have been specifically built for particular viral species or groups.
 This allows for a fine-grained characterization and comparison of conserved RNA elements in different viruses, as outlined in the below publications.
+The Stockholm alignments featured here were constructed from NCBI Genbank dumps of _all available viruses_ of the respective genus available at the time of element construction.
+As such, the virRNA alignments represent the entire sequence diversity associated with formation of a particular RNA element, thereby accounting for covariation information observed within a virus (species), serological group, or ecological group.

 If you use data provided in this repository in your own work please link back to this site and cite the following publications - Thank you!

 - **Evolutionary traits of Tick-borne encephalitis virus: Pervasive non-coding RNA structure conservation and molecular epidemiology**
  _Lena S. Kutschera, Michael T. Wolfinger_
  bioRxiv 2021.12.16.473019 [Preprint PDF](https://github.com/mtw/viRNA/raw/main/Publications/Kutschera-2022__PREPRINT.pdf) | [doi:10.1101/2021.12.16.473019](https://doi.org/10.1101/2021.12.16.473019)

 - **Functional RNA Structures in the 3’UTR of Mosquito-Borne Flaviviruses**
  _Michael T. Wolfinger, Roman Ochsenreiter, Ivo L. Hofacker_
  In _Virus Bioinformatics_ pp 65-100; Chapman and Hall/CRC (2021) [Preprint PDF](https://github.com/mtw/viRNA/raw/main/Publications/Wolfinger-2021__PREPRINT.pdf) | [doi:10.1201/9781003097679-5](https://dx.doi.org/10.1201/9781003097679-5)